mgurley/inav/README.md

     </table>
   </li>
   <li>In the 'datasource.properties' file, uncomment the line (delete the ‘#’ symbol) for PostgreSQL.</li>
-  <li>Find 'psc.war' file in the 'psc' directory in the installation package.</li>
+  <li>Find the 'psc.war' file in the 'psc' directory in the installation package.</li>
   <li>Move the 'psc.war' file to '$CATALINA_HOME/webapps'.</li>
   <li>Restart Tomcat.</li>
   <li>Using a web browser, go to the PSC URL as determined by your Tomcat configuration.
 This will most likely be similar to: http://hostname.domain:portnumber/psc.
 On a development workstation, this will most likely be: http://localhost:8080/psc</li>